Theatre for at-risk youth

 Recover Our Youth

-Recover Our Youth is an organization which provides adolescent males and females an environment in which they can develop into self-reliant adults, the ATC directs weekly groups which with the youth.
-At Excalibur and Avalonia group homes the youth participate in improvisational theatre, Playback theatre and a variety of expressive arts therapy directives.
+Recover Our Youth is an organization which provides adolescent males and females an environment in which they can develop into self-reliant adults; the ATC directs weekly groups with the youth.
+At Excalibur, Venice and Hampton group homes students participate in improvisational theatre, play making, role playing and a variety of expressive arts therapy directives.

 The Whitehorse Academy